Installing the Agent¶

 Warning

-extension) given that opening acmd
+given that opening a cmd

-window will definitely interfere with human.py, causing several problems like blocking the agent.py. communication with the host or producing no behavioral analysis output, just to mention some.
+several problems like blocking the agent.py. communication with the host or

 Don’t forget to test the agent before saving the snapshot.
 You can do it both navigating to VM_IP:8000